Mohan-Palat/Wheel-of-Reaction/README.md

 * As a user, can call a correct letter earns the value of the landed spin multiplied by the number of times that the letter appears in the puzzle
 * As a user, when guessing correctly, they can either Buy a vowel for a flat fee of $250.
 * As a user, can continue to buy until out of money or no vowels remain OR Attempt to solve the puzzle OR Spin again and take another guess (unless their spin lands on a turn-losing space like bankrupt)
-* As a user, with the most money by the final round wins.

-* Stretch - As a user can run the Mocha javascrip testing

 ### &#x1F535; **Technologies Used**